Navinn88/Stat-184-Barnes-Yasbin/README.md

 3. README & plan documents   -Provide project context, goals, workflow explanations, and future steps.
 Together, these folders give a clear path from raw data to processed metrics and final visual insight

+4. Data anylysis is in The qmd/pdf file aswell as the following linked slides (our presenstation

 ## Authors
 Harvey Barnes hab5455@psu.edu
 Noah Yasbin nby5102@psu.edu